 I went on to earn degrees from Bryn Mawr College (A.B. in Russian summa cum laude), where I served as director of the Bryn Mawr-Haverford Russian Choir, and Yale University (M.A., M. Phil. in Slavic Languages and Literatures).
 I am also trained in teaching English to speakers of other languages (certificate from Teachers College, Columbia University).

 I live in Fairfield, Connecticut and have a husband and son.
-When I'm not writing hymn texts or poetry, I like to sing, play the piano, garden, weave, cook, and learn languages.
+When I'm not writing hymns or carols, I like to sing, play the piano, garden, weave, cook, and learn languages.
 I am a member of The Parish of St. Catherine of Siena, Trumbull, Connecticut, a faithful and welcoming church; the stunning beauty of the recently refurbished interior has to be seen to be believed.
 Stop by sometime to see what I mean.
 The Catholic Church is not a private club, but the sanctuary of God.